%% Image selected per Image Pickin' thread: http://tvtropes.org/pmwiki/posts.php?discussion=1330235957032709900

 A 1992 film starring Creator/KevinCostner and Music/WhitneyHouston.
 Costner plays former Secret Service agent and freelance bodyguard Frank Farmer, hired to protect superstar singer-turned-actress Rachel Marron (Houston) after she starts getting death threats.
 They initially dislike each other, but despite his better judgement, feelings start to develop between them.

 Originally written by Creator/LawrenceKasdan for Steve [=McQueen=] and Diana Ross in TheSeventies, the project was taken up by Costner fifteen years later.
 This film was a huge success, as was the soundtrack, which sold in the bazillions (it's widely considered to be the top selling movie soundtrack ''of all time''), all fueled by the unbelievable popularity of Houston's rendition of "I Will Always Love You," [[CoveredUp originally]] by DollyParton.
 In addition, the movie's instrumental music was marvelously done by Creator/AlanSilvestri (and finally released on its own album a mere ''21 years'' later).
+In 2013, the film headed to stage in the form of a JukeboxMusical featuring many of Houston's hits.

 !!This film provides examples of the following tropes: